floyd-run/engine/docs/bookings.md

 This:

-- Sets `status = cancelled`
+- Sets `status = canceled`
 - Deactivates allocations (`active = false`)

 Cancel works on both `hold` and `confirmed` bookings.
-It's safe to retry — cancelling an already cancelled booking returns the booking.
+It's safe to retry — canceling an already canceled booking returns the booking.

 ## Expiration